 To be eligible for the ACHPN® Examination, an applicant must fulfill the following requirements by the application deadline.

 - Hold a current, unrestricted active registered nurse license in the United States, its territories or the equivalent in Canada;

 - Hold a master’s, postgraduate or doctoral degree from an advanced practice nursing program that includes both didactic and clinical components and accredited by the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN) (formerly National League for Nursing Accrediting Commission (NLNAC).

-- Is functioning or will be functioning as a Clinical Nurse Specialist (CNS) or Nurse Practitioner (NP) with hospice and palliative advanced nursing practice of 500 hours in the most recent 12 months or 1000 hours in the most recent 24 months prior to applying for the exam.
+- Is functioning as a Clinical Nurse Specialist (CNS) or Nurse Practitioner (NP) with hospice and palliative advanced nursing practice of 500 hours in the most recent 12 months or 1000 hours in the most recent 24 months prior to applying for the exam.

 - An official academic record/transcript is required as part of the application process.
 Transcripts must demonstrate the key elements of APRN preparation which includes completion of the three core courses (advanced physical assessment, advanced pathophysiology, and advanced pharmacology) as well as a clinical practicum.